scam-duo/more-info/README.md

 i don't talk or chat first(unless you're a person i trust/am comfortable with)

-i have no boundaries whatsoever. i could talk about any topic unless its about sexualization/my private information, i'll think about it.
+i have no boundaries whatsoever.

 i do not have a dni list, just dont be weird or include me into any of your fetishes. keep that to yourself.